Smallcombe Vale (Bathwick Burial Board)

 The borders on the eastern and western sides were overgrown by laurel bushes but most of these have recently been cut back.
 The upper levels have trees and undergrowth to varying degrees.

 Except for the area by the chapel, the ground is steep.
-Paths lead lead up to higher, level ground and then further up to a terrace where there are few memorials.
+Paths lead up to higher, level ground and then further up to a terrace where there are few memorials.
 Some of the graves in the upper section of the Anglican area are on a steep bank and are not readily accessible.
 There are two gaps in the southern wall that lead into St Mary’s Churchyard.
 Formerly these had gates and the remains of one of these is in the undergrowth.
 The northern section by the chapel is covered by large laurel bushes and access to this area is difficult.

 Layout of Smallcombe Vale Cemetery